asimaway/GPT-3.5-Turbo-Story-Generator/README.md

 ## Usage

-Customize the prompts and rules according to your own needs.
+1. Customize the prompts and rules according to your own needs.

-To start the story generation, run the `app.py` script:
+2. To start the story generation, run the `app.py` script.

-Specify the desired length of the story and the level of randomness, and save the generated story as a PDF or DOCX file.
+3. Input the desired length of the story and the level of randomness, and save the generated story as a PDF or DOCX file.

 ## Contribution